Code:

 • Indirect beneficiaries: more than 250,000 people.

-Policy makers, researchers and technicians will increase their knowledge and networks in issues like commercial innovation and added value for food family farming.
+Policy makers, researchers and technicians will increase their knowledge and networks in issues like commercial innovation and value-added family farming.

-In covid-19 context, the environment benefits from food short chains which create a new conscious and environmental friendly producers and consumers.
+In the context of COVID-19, the environment benefits from short food chains which create new conscious and environmental friendly producers and consumer patterns.

 Sustainable Development Goals